Politics of Iran: Establishment of guardianship of the jurist

 and whose rule has "precedence over all secondary ordinances in Islam such as prayer, fasting, and pilgrimage."

 Post-revolutionary political conditions

 The early days of the revolutionary government were characterized by political tumult.
-In November 1979 the US embassy was seized and its occupants taken hostage and kept captive for 444 days because of support of the US government for the Shah (monarch) of Iran.
+In November 1979, the US embassy was seized and its occupants taken hostage and kept captive for 444 days, because of US support for the Shah (monarch) of Iran.
 The eight-year Iran–Iraq War killed hundreds of thousands and cost the country billions of dollars.
-By the early 1980s power struggles ended in leftists and nationalists eliminated from all governmental institutions, and the revolutionary leader Ayatollah Khomeini and his supporters firmly in control.
+By the early 1980s, power struggles ended in leftists and nationalists eliminated from all governmental institutions, and the revolutionary leader Ayatollah Khomeini and his supporters firmly in control.